gcanti/tcomb/docs/GUIDE.md

 ![](images/chrome-dev-tools-sum.png)

-Note that `message` can also be a function, this allows to define lazy error messages (i.e. the function contained in `message` is called only when the assert fails).
-With a function we could provide more informations when an assert fails without too much overhead (`JSON.stringify` is expensive):
+Note that `message` can also be a function so you can define *lazy error messages* (i.e. the function contained in `message` is called only when the assert fails).
+As a benefit you can get detailed messages without too much overhead (`JSON.stringify` is expensive):

 ```js
 import t from 'tcomb';